 The color wheel is a standard.
 Meaning, that the one I use is the same as the one another artist uses.
 Well, OK, the exact picture might be different but the color theory remains the same.
 The great thing about color theory is that it’s very versatile.
 Once you understand it for toning hair, you can use it in makeup application as well.

 The most important concept of color correcting is complimentary colors.
 These are the colors that are across from each other on the wheel.

 These pairs contain one primary and one tertiary (secondary) color.
 Are you following me so far?

 Ok, so why am I talking about color pairs?
-Well, complimentary colors are the key to color correcting!
+Well, complementary colors are the key to color correcting!

 Here’s an example.
 Have you ever heard of someone with really yellow blonde hair using a purple or violet shampoo?
 The violet in the shampoo neutralizes the yellow.

-I mentioned that the same concept applies for makeup.
+I mentioned that the same concept applies to makeup.
 Let’s talk about that.
 I sometimes use a green concealer on red spots or acne blemishes.
 Green and red are opposite and will therefore neutralize each other.
-My under eye area tends to have a blue tone to it so I use an orange concealer to help lessen the appearance of the blue under my face makeup and regular concealer.
+My under-eye area tends to have a blue tone to it so I use an orange concealer to help lessen the appearance of the blue under my face makeup and regular concealer.

 While you might not need to use this process daily, it’s good to keep in your back pocket for future use.
 You never know when you need to neutralize a tone and you definitely do not want to draw more attention to the problem area with excess product.

 Do you incorporate any color correcting techniques into your beauty routine?